cppd/math/README.md

 Just for fun with mathematics.

-This program
+## Description

+External Input
-* Reads OBJ files that contain vertices, normals, triangles and textures.
+* OBJ files (.obj) with vertices, normals, triangles and textures.
+* Extended OBJ files (.objn) with vertices, normals and (n-1)-simplices in n-space.
-  Reads text files that contain x, y and z coordinates of points, one point per line.
+* Text files with the coordinates of points in n-space, one point per line.

-* Shows 3D models on the screen with shadows, wireframes, rotation, scaling, et cetera.
+Internal Input
+* Built-in objects.
+* Rendered 2D images.

+Algorithms
-* Uses points, 3D models and their 2D images as the input data for a variety of mathematical algorithms (see details below).
+* A variety of mathematical algorithms (see details below).

-* Writes reconstructed surfaces to OBJ files.
-* Uses multithreading extensively.
+Output
+* 2D images with the output of
+  * real-time rendering of 3-space objects,
+  * non-real-time rendering of n-space objects on the internal (n-1)-dimensional screen,
+  * algorithms in 2-space.
+* OBJ files with the output of algorithms in 3-space.
+* Extended OBJ files with the output of algorithms in n-space.

 ## Algorithms